ayushjain2729/AI-Projects/README.md

 🤟 Sign Language to English AI Agent 🗣️
 An intelligent system that translates American Sign Language (ASL) gestures into English text in real-time, focusing exclusively on hand movements.
-Built with MediaPipe for robust landmark detection and TensorFlow/Keras for deep learning.
+Built with MediaPipe for robust landmark detection and TensorFlow for deep learning.

 ✨ Features
 Hands-Only Landmark Extraction: Focuses solely on left and right hand keypoints for sign recognition, ignoring face and pose data.